ngGuerrilla/wc-platform/apps/ng-sandbox/README.md

-# sandbox
+# ng-sandbox

 ## Description

-This is the host application
+This is the angular host application

 ## Dependencies